 In most cases, our conveyancing fees will be estimated on the value of the property and can be tailored to your specific transaction.
-There are occasions however, when we are presented with more complex transactions in which case, we reserve the right to adjust our estimate.
+There are occasions however, when we are presented with more complex transactions.
+In which case, we reserve the right to adjust our estimate.
 Should this situation arise, the reasons for this will be discussed with you and should there be the need to adjust the conveyancing fees to e charged, you will be advised in writing prior to the fees being incurred.

 Complex transactions could include but are not limited to: service charge retentions, newbuilds, contract races or auction purchases